DayuanTan/Blockchain/README.md

 // -cccg <collection-config>  - (Optional) File path to private data collections configuration file
 ```

-It will print below following steps we mentioned in above paragraph:
+It will print below following steps we mentioned in above paragraph, and those printed log reflects the so called "[chaincode life cycle](https://hyperledger-fabric.readthedocs.io/en/latest/chaincode_lifecycle.html)":
 ```
 Chaincode is packaged
 Chaincode is installed on peer0.org1